andreas-grimm/GD-BASIC/doc/BASIC.md

 ## Standards and supported Basic Implementations

+### General Rules Concerning the Different Dialects
+Every BASIC program consists of different elements:
+* Commands,
+* Variables, and
+* Controls (which look like commands, but control the execution)

 ### JASIC
 Based on the original implementation of the JASIC interpreter, this implementation is regression tested against the JASIC programs.
 Nevertheless, the interpreter